Email etiquette 101: Using Bcc vs. Cc

 - If you expect a direct response or action, use the “To” field.

-- If you want to keep people in the loop in a transparent way, use the “Cc” field.
+- If you want to keep people in the loop or send copies in a transparent way, use the “Cc” field.

-- If someone is not meant to be a direct recipient, use “Cc.”
+- If someone is not meant to be a main recipient, use “Cc.”

 - If you want a “To” recipient to know other important people are aware of the correspondence, use “Cc.”